 We have incurred negative cash flow from operations since we started our business.
-We have spent, and expect to continue to spend, substantial amounts in connection with implementing our business strategy, including our planned product development efforts, our clinical trials, and our research and discovery efforts.
-Based on our current plans and our capital resources (including the proceeds of our 2005 financings), we believe that our cash and cash equivalents will be sufficient to enable us to meet our minimum planned operating needs for at least the next 12 months, which would entail focusing our resources on Phase II clinical trials of RX-0201 and the pre-clinical studies and Phase I clinical trials for RX-10100.
-Over the next 12 months we expect to spend a minimum of approximately \$3 million on clinical development for Phase I and Phase II clinical trials of RX-0201 (including our commitments described under "Contractual Commitments" of this Item 2), \$2.5 million on general corporate expenses, and \$250,000 on facilities rent.
-We may seek additional financing to implement and fund other drug candidate development, clinical trial and research and development efforts to the maximum extent of our operating plan, including pre-clinical studies and Phase I clinical trials for RX-0047 and in-vivo animal and pre-clinical studies and Phase I clinical trials for RX-5209, RX-10100 and other new product candidates, as well as other research and development projects, which together with the minimum operating plan for the next 12 months, could aggregate \$10 million through the first quarter of 2007.
+We have spent, and expect to continue to spend, substantial amounts in connection with implementing our business strategy, including our planned product development efforts, our clinical trials, and our research and development efforts.
+Based on our current plans and our capital resources (including the proceeds of our 2005 financings), we believe that our cash and cash equivalents will be sufficient to enable us to meet our minimum planned operating needs for at least the next 12 months, which would entail focusing our resources on Phase II clinical trials of RX-0201 and the pre-clinical studies and Phase II clinical trials for RX-10100.
+Over the next 12 months we expect to spend a minimum of approximately \$1 million on clinical development for Phase II clinical trials of RX-0201 (including our commitments described under "Contractual Commitments" of this Item 2), \$3 million on general corporate expenses, and approximately \$216,000 on facilities rent.
+We may seek additional financing to implement and fund other drug candidate development, clinical trial and research and development efforts to the maximum extent of our operating plan, including in-vivo animal and pre-clinical studies and Phase I clinical trials for RX-5902, Phase II clinical trials for RX-10100 and other new product candidates, as well as other research and development projects, which together with the minimum operating plan for the next 12 months, could aggregate \$5 million through the third quarter of 2007.